 Regarding motion, another concept to keep in mind is to look beyond individual shots and think editorially.
 Is there a story that can’t quite be conveyed with a single shot?
 Would a slower shutter speed convey the motion better than a fast speed (e.g. a bear shaking off water, or fighting with another bear).
 The recent shift in the last 10-20 years by editors and publications (online and print) to include more images taken by cell phones is a distinct, purposeful acknowledgment of the priority given to the energy and emotion captured in the shot, rather than the sharpest, clearest, closest photo possible.
 Shoot for energy and emotion, and you won’t be disappointed.

 Consider also what a specific scene might look over time – morning, afternoon and evening, or spring through winter?
 Or the same animal in different situations – feeding, sleeping, playing with cubs, etc.?
 Are there human-animal interactions that can be pieced together for an impactful or unified message?
 Many times individual shots don’t have to all be killer shots, but together they have an impact far beyond the power of one.

-If you liked these tips, you’ll love our photo tours.
-We’d love for you to join us!
+I wish you great shooting and great experiences.
+If you liked these tips, you’ll love our Alaska photo tours.
+Join us!